nahcikuy/yukinosora/README.md

 # Yukinosora
 Yuki's secret garden here!

-It's still being builded, and will be accomplished soon later.
+This is a beta version, and more functions are still being developed.

 ## Tourist Guide
 Before you enter, you must know: